cmoyd76/cmoyd76/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 Looking to collaborate with others
-- 🔭 2023 Goals:
+- 🔭 2024 Goals:
-   - Learn Javascript (Full Stack)...
-Starting with Vue 3
+   - Master Flutter Development
-   - Become a Kafka Jedi
+   - Become a Supabase & FireBase Ninja
-   - Own Kubernetes...
+   - Continue to own Kubernetes...
 - ⚡ Fun fact: I love to learn and watching all sports

 ### Languages and Tools: